 Dr. Binon is a recognized international authority on implant dentistry.
 In addition to contributing to two textbooks on the topic, he has taught and lectured around the country and published numerous studies on implant dentistry.

-If you are missing teeth and would like to discuss your options with our experienced prosthodontist, please call Paul P. Binon DDS MSD today at 916-786-6676 to schedule an appointment.
+If you are missing teeth and would like to discuss your options on dental implants in Sacremento with our experienced prosthodontist, please call Paul P. Binon DDS MSD today at 916-786-6676 to schedule an appointment.
 We welcome patients from Sacramento, Roseville and neighboring communities.

 On this page, we will discuss a number of implant-related topics, such as:

 - Consequences of tooth loss

 - Understanding the osseointegration process